NSMBW-Community/NSMBW-Updated/readme.md

 * The "SOUND EFFECTS" header in the credits is no longer typoed as "SOUND EFFECT" in the Chinese version.
 * Lightmaps are now properly texture-filtered when playing in HD on Dolphin.
 * The Bowser's Castle boss room door is now considered a "wide" door for the purposes of fine-tuning player walking animations.
+* Yoshi is no longer able to eat Giant Falling Icicles and Special Exit Controllers.

 ## Todo